pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 ### Windows Splunk Server — `ipconfig`
 ![Nmap_SYN_Port_Scan](./Images/Nmap_Attack_3.jpg)

-On the Windows host running Splunk Enterprise, the IP address was verified using:
+`ipconfig` is the Windows equivalent of `ifconfig`.
+It displays all active network adapters and their assigned IPs.
+On the Windows Splunk Enterprise server, this confirms the IP that the Ubuntu Splunk Universal Forwarder must point to on port `9997` to deliver logs.

 ```cmd
 ipconfig